Hildegard Lächert: Camp service

+Trial

 In November 1947, the former member of the Schutzstaffel (SS) appeared in a Kraków, Poland courtroom, along with 40 other SS guards in the Auschwitz trial.
 Lächert sat next to three other former SS women, Alice Orlowski, Therese Brandl, and Luise Danz.
 Because of her war crimes in Auschwitz and Płaszów, the former guard and mother of two surviving children was given a sentence of 15 years in prison.
 Lächert was released from prison under an amnesty on 7 December 1956.
 Lächert subsequently received 6000 DM from the West German government as an alleged prisoner of war.
-After her release, Lächert briefly worked with the CIA and BND, which at the time was routinely interviewing Nazi war criminals who had been released from prisons in Eastern Europe.
+After her release, Lächert briefly worked with the Federal Intelligence Service (BND), West German spy agency and the CIA, which at the time was routinely interviewing Nazi war criminals who had been released from prisons in Eastern Europe.
 Lächert's work with the agencies ended after only a few months since she was quickly deemed useless.

 In August 1973, Lächert was arrested by West German officials, and questioned about her past in Majdanek, due to the upcoming third Majdanek Trial.
 Lächert was released, but then rearrested as a suspect in June 1979 and put on trial.
+The same year, she ran in the European Parliament election for Erwin Schönborn's far-right Aktionsgemeinschaft Nationales Europa in the European elections, placing 4th on the group's list.

 The testimonies heard concerning Lächert's sadistic behaviour were extensive and detailed.
 One former prisoner, Henryka Ostrowska, testified, "We always said blutige about the fact that she struck until blood showed," giving her the nickname "Bloody Brigitte" (Krwawa Brygida in Polish).
-Many other witnesses characterized her as the "worst" or "the most cruel" Aufseherin, as "Beast", and as "Fright of the Prisoners."
-For her part in selections to the gas chamber, releasing her dog onto inmates and her overall abuse, the court sentenced her to 12 years imprisonment for her complicity to the murder of 1196 prisoners in the Majdanek trials.
+Many other witnesses characterized her as the "worst of the worst" or "the most cruel" Aufseherin, as "Beast", and as "Fright of the Prisoners."
+Another survivor, Maria Kaufmann-Krasowski, testified that when Lächert assigned her to wash floors she beat her with a whip and referred to her as "a piece of filth."
+For her part in selections to the gas chamber, complicity to the murder of 1196 prisoners, releasing her dog onto pregnant inmates (in one example ‘targeting the most vulnerable parts of her body in an act of cruel desecration and killing of her unborn child’) and her overall abuse, the court sentenced her to 12 years imprisonment in the Majdanek trials.
 Prosecutors had requested a life sentence.

 Lächert never had to serve this time, since her imprisonment in Poland and the time she spent in custody awaiting trial were allowed as time served.
 She died in 1995.